 Her new book is a collection of her own essays, Almost Home: Cities and Other Places (HarperCollins India, 2014).

 Hariharan's fiction has been translated into a number of languages including French, Italian, Spanish, German, Dutch, Greek, Urdu and Vietnamese; her essays and fiction have also been included in anthologies such as Salman Rushdie's Mirrorwork: 50 Years of Indian Writing 1947-1997.
 She wrote a monthly column for many years on different aspects of culture and their political and social underpinnings, in The Telegraph, Kolkata.
-She has been Visiting Professor or Writer-in-Residence in several universities, including Dartmouth College and George Washington University in the United States, the University of Canterbury at Kent in the UK, and Jamia Millia Islamia in India, where she was Scholar-in-Residence from 2010-2012.
-She is Writer-in-Residence at Nanyang Technological University in Singapore from January to July 2015.
+She has been Visiting Professor or Writer-in-Residence in several universities, including Dartmouth College and George Washington University in the United States, the University of Canterbury at Kent in the UK, Nanyang Technological University in Singapore, and in India, Jamia Millia Islamia and Goa University, where she is currently Visiting Professor.